Frequently asked questions

 Yes, this is possible at any time.

-Payment by SEPA direct debit and bank transfer is currently possible.
-SEPA direct debit is one of the safest payment methods: you have the unconditional right to have the debited amount refunded to your account for 8 weeks.
-It is also possible to make a direct transfer if you do not wish to issue a SEPA order.
+Currently, payment is possible via SEPA direct debit and bank transfer.
+SEPA direct debit is one of the safest payment methods: you have the unconditional right to have the debited amount refunded to your account for eight weeks.
+It is also possible to make a direct bank transfer if you do not wish to set up a SEPA direct debit.

 What are the financial risks and liabilities for members?